SkyKings-Guild/SkyKings/commands.md

 ## Economy

-Most of the commands in this category cannot be used by scammers.
+Commands for buying and selling of items and/or services in Hypixel Skyblock.

 | Command | Arguments | Description | Aliases |
 |:-------:|:---------:|:-----------:|:-------:|